 * Brazil October iron ore exports higher vs September

-MANILA, Nov 4 (Reuters) - Iron ore futures in China, the world’s top consumer of the steelmaking raw material, and in Singapore were lower in early trade on Monday after miner Vale SA got approval to resume activities at a major mine in Brazil.
+MANILA, Nov 4 (Reuters) - Iron ore futures in China, the world’s top consumer of the steelmaking raw material, and in Singapore edged down on Monday after miner Vale SA got approval to resume activities at a major mine in Brazil.

-Vale, the world’s largest iron ore miner and China’s main source of high-grade material, said on Friday it had been authorized by Brazilian regulator ANM to resume Alegria mine operations, which were interrupted last March after a “stress test” failed to guarantee its stability.
+Vale, the world’s largest iron ore miner, said on Friday that Brazilian regulator ANM had allowed it to resume its Alegria mine operations, which were interrupted last March after a “stress test” failed to guarantee its stability.

 Tight supply concerns in the aftermath of the Vale dam burst and dam shutdowns for safety checks, along with operational issues that also hit miners in Australia, had pushed iron ore prices up until July to five-year peaks.

-Prices have since pulled back as supply has started normalising, with imported iron ore inventory at Chinese ports scaling a six-month high late last month.
+Prices have since pulled back as supply has started normalising, with imported iron ore inventory at Chinese ports scaling a six-month high in late October.
 SH-TOT-IRONINV

 Benchmark spot 62% iron ore, which slumped to its lowest in more than seven months last week at $85 a tonne, based on SteelHome consultancy data SH-CCN-IRNOR62, may average $90 this quarter and drop to $70 next year, said Andrew Driscoll, head of resources research at CLSA.